Veetaha/veetaha.github.io/src/programming-language-definition.md

 Different languages have different syntax for comments, but the most frequent syntax is to use `//` (Rust, C/C++, Java...) or `#` (Python, Ruby, YAML) symbol to denote the beginning of the comment.

 The comment doesn't have to start on a new line.
-Any occurrence of `//` or `#` denotes the beginning of your natural language prattle.
+Any occurrence of `//` or `#` denotes the beginning of our natural language prattle.
 Such a comment is called a single-line comment because it finishes only at the end of the line.

 ```rust
 // Blah, bruh, this code is dope, just look at this =)